zatchbot/Repackinator/README.md

 * .ISO files can be split as, well as .CCI files can be decompressed using the **Convert to ISO** functions.
 * .ISO files can be compressed to various types of .CCI using the **Convert to CCI** functions.
-* Compatible files can be cryptographically compaired by selecting **Compare Set First** on initial file, then **Compare First With** on the second file. *more info needed*
+* Compatible files can be cryptographically compaired by selecting **Compare Set First** on initial file, then **Compare First With** on the second file.
-* Info will print the sector data
+* Info will print the sector data.
+* Extract will create a HDD ready file from *any* supported input type.

 ## Acknowledgements